IBM/cpdctl/README_command_reference.md

 <dl>
 <dt>--name (string)</dt>
-<dd>The name value of the job to be used in place of the job ID.
+<dd>The serving_name value of the job to be used in place of the job ID.
 Required.</dd>
 </dl>

 <a id='job_delete'></a>